Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Zesty Paws Pure Wild Alaskan Salmon Oil

-Liquid fish oil is one of the simplest and most effective supplements you can add to your dog's diet.
-Zesty Paws sources theirs from wild-caught Alaskan salmon, and the pump bottle makes dosing easy.
+Liquid fish oil is dead simple to use, and it's easily one of the most effective supplements you can buy.
+Zesty Paws sources this oil from wild-caught Alaskan salmon.
+The pump bottle makes dosing a breeze.

 Buy Zesty Paws Salmon Oil on Amazon